fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq89"></a>
 **(89) How can I send plain text only messages?**

-By default FairEmail sends each message both as plain text and as HTML formatted text because almost every receiver expects formatted messages these days.
+By default FullEmail sends each message both as plain text and as HTML formatted text because almost every receiver expects formatted messages these days.
 If you want/need to send plain text messages only, you can enable this in the advanced identity options.
 You might want to create a new identity for this if you want/need to select sending plain text messages on a case-by-case basis.